mintyphp/forms/README.md

 ## Quick Start

-Then add the following to alias the most used classes in your PHP file:
+Add the following to alias the most used classes in your PHP file:

 ```php
 use MintyPHP\Form\Elements as E;
 use MintyPHP\Form\Validator\Validators as V;
 ```

+Now ensure all classes are (auto)loaded:

+    require_once 'vendor/autoload.php';

-Create a simple login form using:
+And create a simple login form using:

 ```php
 $form = E::form([